laurentS/slowapi/README.md

 A rate limiting library for Starlette and FastAPI adapted from [flask-limiter](http://github.com/alisaifee/flask-limiter).

-This packaage is used in smaller production setups, and seems to behave as expected.
+This package is used in various production setups, handling millions of requests per month, and seems to behave as expected.
 There might be some API changes when changing the code to be fully `async`, but we will notify users via appropriate `semver` version changes.

 The documentation is on [read the docs](https://slowapi.readthedocs.io/en/latest/).